 Tribes.
 This unit consists of 30-50 people working together on related product development projects.
-Tribes are made of several squads, and each tribe has a tribe lead that manages the coordination of how the squads work.
+Tribes consist of several squads, and each tribe has a tribe lead to manage coordination of the squads' work.
 Tribes are designed to foster collaboration and sense of community between employees working on similar projects.

 Chapters.
 These are the groups of employees who share a common area of expertise, regardless of the squad they belong to.
 For instance, one chapter can consist of software engineers or designers.
 There can be chapters for data science, product design, etc. The main chapter mission is to promote the sharing of knowledge between peers.
 Working in chapters helps individuals grow professionally inside their company, as they can learn from their colleagues and develop new skills.

 Guilds.
 These are the groups of employees who share a common interest or passion, regardless of their role or department.
 Guilds are designed to select and bring together employees who share enthusiasm for different topics like machine learning, agile development, UX design, and many more.
-Guilds are less formal than chapters and are organized around a specific theme, rather than the area of expertise.
+Guilds are less formal than chapters and are organized around a specific theme, rather than an area of expertise.
 This Spotify unit helps the company create a culture of learning, collaboration, and continuous improvement.
-As the employees inside the guilds are gathered according to their passions and interest, rather than the expertise or specific role, they can find more innovative ways and approaches of problem-solving.
+As the guild employees are gathered according to their passions and interests, rather than expertise or specific role, they can find more innovative ways and approaches to problem-solving.

 The company’s executives believe excessive communication is a sign of dysfunctional management.
-Jeff Bezos, the CEO of Amazon, proposed to transform the teams inside the company into decentralized ones and provide each of them with full ownership and full accountability of their projects.
+Jeff Bezos, CEO of Amazon, proposed transforming the company teams into decentralized ones and providing each of them with full ownership and full accountability of their projects.
 So instead of trying to multitask or work simultaneously on multiple projects at once, each team should concentrate on a single one at a time.